-The National Bank Of Franklin in Tennessee printed $1,621,350 dollars worth of national currency.
-Over $1,000,000 face value is a lot of money.
-However, some types and denominations of currency from this bank could still be rare.
-This national bank opened in 1871 and stopped printing money in 1926, which equals a 56 year printing period.
-That is considering a long operation period for a national bank.
-During its life, The National Bank Of Franklin issued 10 different types and denominations of national currency.
-We have examples of the types listed below.
+The National Bank Of Franklin in Indiana printed $35,560 dollars worth of national currency.
+In the scheme of things, that is a very tiny output.
+Notes from this bank should be rare.
+This national bank opened in 1882 and stopped printing money in 1888, which equals a 7 year printing period.
+That is obviously a very short period of time.
+During its life, The National Bank Of Franklin issued 1 single type and denomination of national currency We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The National Bank Of Franklin was located in Williamson County.
-It was assigned charter number 1834.
+For the record, The National Bank Of Franklin was located in Johnson County.
+It was assigned charter number 2769.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com

 The National Bank Of Franklin in Indiana issued 1,778 sheets of $5 1882 brown back national bank notes.
 That sheet output number is small.
 Don’t expect too many of these to be available to collectors.
 You can take the total number of sheets printed and multiply that number by four to get the exact number of 1882 $5 brown back bank notes this bank issued.
 Each note has a portrait of James Garfield on the left hand side of the bill.
 These are very popular with collectors because they have different text layouts.
 Some notes are worth as little as a few hundred dollars, but most are worth a good deal more.